 Local authorities have been working hand-in-hand with emergency crews to clear the roads and tracks from the fallen trees, which have caused the cancellation of some lines and forced Czech Railways to introduce alternative bus routes.

-Czech authorities had already issued over the week-end a strong wind meteorological warning, which should stay in place for the rest of the day.
+Czech authorities had already issued over the week-end a strong wind meteorological warning, which should stay in place for the rest of the day, according to early reports.